 One possibility is I simply don't find a reason to respond.

 There's also the possibility that I never even received it.
-I don't check "Codiekitty@e-garfield.com" anymore, and if you didn't put "CK.com" when you sent it to Gmail I probably deleted it.
+I don't check "Codiekitty@e-garfield.com" anymore, and if you didn't put "CK.com" when you sent it to Gmail I may have overlooked it.

-Third and most embarassingly, I meant to respond, but my scatterbrain caused me to forget and it's ten days later and I'm not sure if I should respond.
+Third and most embarassingly, I meant to respond, but my scatterbrain caused me to forget and it's ten days later and I'm not sure if I should respond this late.

 Q: I thought I read such-and-such on a certain page, and I don't remember this being there.
 Am I going nuts?